 I think this would also be a great treat or reward for a student studying Japanese.
-What a great study aid as they get ready for the end of year exam to work through deciphering the kanji on the packaging.
+What a great study aid as they get ready for the end-of-year exam to work through deciphering the kanji on the packaging.
 KitKats of some unusual flavour are usually included in the pack and these have a special meaning for students in Japan.
-The name KitKat sounds a lot like “kitto katsu” which translates to something like, you will surely win so they are often gifted to and between students around exam time.
+The name KitKat sounds a lot like “kitto katsu” which translates to something like, You will surely win, so they are often gifted to and between students around exam time.

 Sitting on the top as you open it is the monthly leaflet which is written in English but printed in Japanese style read from right to left, so you start at what would be the back in Australia.

 The booklet gives a bit of information about the theme of the month’s box and full details on each item that is included, it tells you what it is, why they were chosen for that themed box and dietary information including common allergens, what it contains and whether it is suitable for vegetarians.